-- When clicking the "Control Packet Force Broadcast" function, it allows you to assign a new setting value to the Web Smart Switch under a different IP subnet address. - 4.
-Press the "Connect to Device" button and the Web login screen appears in Figure 3-1-4. - 5.
-Press the "Exit" button to shut down the Planet Smart Discovery Utility.
+- To click the "Control Packet Force Broadcast" function, it allows you to assign a new setting value to the Web Smart Switch under a different IP subnet address. - 4.
+Press the "Connect to Device" button and the Web login screen appears in Figure 3-1-4. - Press the "Exit" button to shut down the Planet Smart Discovery Utility.